peterhinch/micropython-samples/uasyncio_iostream/README.md

  I/O scheduling.
 Runs on Pyboard.
  3. `ms_timer.py` and `ms_timer_test.py` A practical use of priority scheduling to implement a timer with higher precision than `asyncio.sleep_ms`.
 Runs on Pyboard.
+ 4. `test_can.py` Demonstrates differences in behaviour between CPython 3.8 and MicroPython.
+See code comments.

 # 5. CPython compatibility of user primitives